jackgallivan/personal-website/README.md

-# CS290-Project
+# Web Development Project

-Repository for my project.
-It's a simple personal website.
+A personal website for myself.
+It's not currently hosted.